IBM/universal-connectors/docs/LOGSTASH_9_UPGRADE_LIMITATIONS.md

 - Check file permissions on certificate files
 - Ensure `ssl_enabled => true` (not `false`)
 - Verify `ssl_client_authentication => "none"` is set (this is the only supported value)
+- **Note:** This applies to legacy flow deployments.
-- **Note:** For Central Manager deployments, SSL verification options are not configurable through the UI
+-  For Central Manager deployments, SSL verification options are now not configurable through the UI

 #### Issue 3: No Data Flowing After Upgrade
 **Symptom:** Logstash starts but no events are received